AviranAbady/woodpecker-demo/README.md

 @Post("/review")
 public class ReviewRequest extends WoodpeckerRequest {
     // @Param is not used in this class, therefore class structure
-    // will be serialized ot json, and will be sent as request body. private int itemId;
+    // will be serialized to json, and will be sent as request body. private int itemId;
     private String name;
     private String text;